Smoked Haddock with Spinach and Chive Butter Sauce

 First you need to make the Hollandaise sauce: place the butter in a small saucepan and let it melt slowly.

 Meanwhile, blend the egg yolks and seasoning in a liquidiser or food processor.
-You can also watch How to Separate Eggs, and how to make the Hollandaise in our Cookery School Videos on this page.
+You can also watch How to Separate Eggs, in our Cookery School Video on this page.

 Then turn the heat up and when the butter reaches the boil, pour it into a jug and start to pour this very slowly into the liquidiser, in a thin trickle, with the motor running until all the butter is added and the sauce is thickened.
 Then, with the motor still switched on, slowly add the lemon juice.
 Then keep the sauce warm by placing it in a basin over some hot water.